duckfullstop/nixos-longhorn/README.md

 ### The Longer-Term Fix

-I'll be submitting an issue to Longhorn in due course to bring this problem up - my suggestion would probably be some kind of NixOS-specific workaround that could be enabled in the manifest where needed.
+~~I'll be submitting an issue to Longhorn in due course to bring this problem up~~ - my suggestion would probably be some kind of NixOS-specific workaround that could be enabled in the manifest where needed.

+I've raised an issue upstream to discuss this problem: https://github.com/longhorn/longhorn/issues/2166

 ## Usage